keyboardDrummer/keyboardDrummer.github.io/_posts/2021-04-25-publicHousingFund.md

 ### Government Housing: Promise and Limitations
 Government-provided housing can address supply shortages in controlled markets.
 The Netherlands uses this approach through "social housing," restricted to lower-income residents.
 However, despite subsidies, demand far exceeds supply, with typical waiting periods exceeding a decade.

 Singapore offers a more successful model, with the majority of citizens living in public housing allocated through rule-based criteria.
 While effective at preventing displacement, rule-based systems lack the flexibility and efficiency of market mechanisms.
 We propose a hybrid approach that combines market dynamics with protective measures.
+Importantly, this market-based approach does not preclude housing equality between economic classes—such equality can still be achieved through redistributive tax systems or income-dependent housing subsidies.

 ### A New Approach: The Mandatory Housing Fund
 We propose requiring renters to contribute a portion of their rent—a housing premium—to a dedicated housing fund.
 This fund would invest in residential properties for rental purposes, making renters partial owners of the rental market.
 This arrangement provides several benefits: